ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ f_n = \frac{nv}{4L}; (n = 1, 3, 5, ...)$$

 Similar to the above, this equation is for a stopped pipe (one end open, the other closed).
-We can calculate the fundamental frequncies for any pipe with length L.
+We can calculate the fundamental frequencies for any pipe with length L.

 See below for visualization.